choishingwan/PRSice/docs/target_file.md

     multiple chromosome input, simply substitute
     the chromosome number with #.
     PRSice will automatically replace # with 1-22.
-    You can also specify a separate fam/sample file by `--target <prefix>,<fam/sample file>`
+    A separate fam/sample file can be specified by `--target <prefix>,<fam/sample file>`